chitingchiang/gaussian_mixture_model_playground/README.md

 This is a playground of Gaussian mixture model to explore its performance.

-In [this notebook](naive_gmm.ipynb), we attempt a naive implementation of expectation maximization algorithm for the Gaussian mixture model.
+In [naive_gmm.ipynb](naive_gmm.ipynb), we attempt a naive implementation of expectation maximization algorithm for the Gaussian mixture model.
 The implementation is not complete or entirely correct - we fix the prior and do not infer it from the data.